 Chicken teriyaki bento boxes are a super fun make-ahead lunch.
 While I normally like to pack lunches in stainless steel containers, I would recommend packing the chicken teriyaki and rice in containers that can be microwaved (or a thermos where they can stay warm) so that you don’t have to eat cold chicken.

-Add a veggie like pickle cucumber salad or haricot verts and a fruit or something sweet for a balanced and delicious lunch that’s great to take on-the-go.
+Add a veggie like pickled cucumber salad or haricot verts and fruit or something sweet for a balanced and delicious lunch that’s great to take on the go.

 Storage Instructions

-Store honey teriyaki chicken in an airtight container in the refrigerator for 2-3 days.
+Store easy teriyaki chicken stir fry in an airtight container in the refrigerator for 2-3 days.

 How to reheat

-Reheat chicken in a hot skillet or microwave until heated through.
+Reheat leftovers in a microwave or hot skillet, just until heated through.

 - Haricot verts